What is benign prostatic hyperplasia and what are the treatment methods for benign prostatic hyperplasia?

 The vessels are entered through the inguinal artery under local anesthesia as in cardiac catheterization by interventional radiology.
 The arteries supplying the prostate are identified and then very small particles are administered to the vessels that supply the prostate with very thin tubes called catheters, and these vessels are closed.

 Prostate tissues whose vessels are clogged gradually become smaller and the pressure on the urinary ducts that pass through the prostate tissue is relieved, so the problems caused by an enlarged prostate in the patient are significantly reduced or eliminated.

 After embolization, the prostate shrinks but does not lose its vitality or function because it continues to nourish, even a little, from the vessels of the surrounding organs.
 NSYou can read about it in detail on our website.

-Second: The technique of treating prostate enlargement with water vapor by steaming:
+Second: The technique of treating prostate swelling with water vapor by evaporation

 The device is inserted, attached to the urinary catheter, and through water vapor the prostate is evaporated without the need for a surgical incision.
 It is one of the modern techniques in this field.
 Here is a video showing this procedure:

 Third: Treatment of benign prostatic hyperplasia with small waves (microwave) MİCROWAVES through the urethra (TUMT)

 This non-surgical procedure uses a transurethral catheter Insertion of a tube through the urethra that sends microwaves Which increases temperature in the prostate.

 This heat destroys the enlarged prostate tissue.